ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

   - Charles Personius Mills?
   - See if there are radio schedules from April 1923 to see if we can deduce the radio concert that Emily and Ellen listened to at the Mulks'.
   - Train schedules, routes from Brookton to Corfu, corresponding to family burials.
-  - More information is needed about Emily's involvement in the Ladies Aid Society and Red Cross.
+  - More information is needed about Emily's involvement in the Ladie's Aid Society and Red Cross.
+The Ladie's Aid ceased activity in the past decade but while active, kept a separate record of their activities from the main church books.
+I am making arrangements to view these records and expect to find significant clues about the activities of Emily and Jessie Brewer among other contemporaries.
+In particular, its possible mention of Emily's funeral arrangements would help explain the erroneous 1861 birthdate.
   - Donna E. believes that the Ithaca office of the Red Cross has scrapbooks of their own history: I have contacted them and awaiting a response.
   - Research the apparent purchase for subsequent rental: a barn 23 Sep 1907.
   - Where did Emily go around 20 Mar 1917? (roughly a month after Hannah's death.)
 Ellen Gould is said to be keeping house, suggesting that Emily was out of town for a period of time.